zanadoman/wizard_engine/README.md

 ## A tip to make your life easier

 If you become tired of using the ID system every time you want to manage \
-stuff in the engine, you can use the predefined reference types from the engine. \
+stuff of your objects   , you can use the predefined reference types from the engine. \
 (engine::actor, engine::color, engine::texture, engine::flipbook, engine::text, engine::overlapbox)

 ## Example main function